kudah99/Org_mgmnt_sys/readme.md

 ## Introduction

-This project aims to provide a comprehensive guide on setting up a Laravel web application, a Flutter mobile application, and a Docker environment for the Laravel application.
+This project is an exciting interview application assignment to test expertise in web development and mobile app synchronization.
+This is an comprehensive guide on setting up a  Laravel web application, a Flutter mobile application, and a Docker environment for the Laravel application.
 The Laravel web application serves as the backend, providing APIs for the Flutter mobile application.

+### Interview project tasks
+- <b>PHASE1: WEB DEVELOPMENT TASKS:</b>
+  - [X] Implement a registration system for members of the organisation with basic details
+  - [X] Create a searchable member directory
+- <b>PHASE 2: MOBILE DEVELOPMENT TASKS (FLUTTER)</b>
+  - [X] Implement a basic system to record member contributions.
+  - [X] Create a view to display individual contribution statements.

 ## Laravel Web Application